 Convert Megawatt-hour to Joule (MWh to J)

-Megawatt-hour (MWh) and Joule (J) are both units of length.
+Megawatt-hour (MWh) and Joule (J) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert megawatt-hour to joule.
-This free online calculator tool makes it simple and easy to perform the conversion from MWh to J.
+This free online calculator tool makes it simple and easy to perform the conversion from MWh unit to the J unit.

 One Megawatt-hour is equal to 3.6e+9 Joule.